ttharawun/ny-cooking/README.md

+Read the README.md before you begin.

 # New York Times Cooking Recipes

 ## About

-This repository assesses the New York Times cooking recipes and help users to filter out the recipes that matches with their input ingredients.
+This repository assesses the New York Times Cooking website (https://cooking.nytimes.com/), search recipes and return the ones that matches with user's input ingredients.

 ## Contributors